By the Lawn Care Center editorial team — updated May 2026

 Chemical grub control is the fastest and most reliable route, but it isn't the only option.
 If you'd rather avoid synthetic insecticides:

-Both natural options work more slowly than chemical curatives and are best treated as a multi-year program rather than a one-season fix.
+Both natural options work more slowly than chemical curatives and are best treated as a multi-season program rather than a one-year rescue.